botelhoa/Dog_Whistle_Hate/README.md

 # Under Construction...

-## This repository contains the code used to produce the results in _Deciphering Dog Whistles: Evaluating AutomatedDetection Algorithms for Multimodal Hate_
+## This repository contains the code used to produce the results in _Deciphering Dog Whistles: Evaluating Automated Detection Algorithms for Multimodal Hate (Botelho 2020)_

 ## Table of Contents